Projects & Partners

 Project Director: Ric Poolman - email@example.com

 The main goal of the Education Matters project is to keep underprivileged children in school at least through grade twelve.
 We believe that this is the most effective and simple way to combat the many forms of abuse and exploitation of children in Thailand.
-The problem is simple - it is much easier for families to send their children away to work rather than send them to school - work provides income, school is an expense most of them can't afford.
-By helping provide for school expenses (books, tuition, lunch, and transportation - things we take for granted in the West), it gives many families the incentive and the means to keep their children in school.
-Additionally, it gives the child and the family the hope of a much different future - one where they can learn a trade or skill, go to college, or get a job that can sustain them and their family, and pursue their dreams.
+The problem families face is simple: it is much easier for families to send their children away to work rather than send them to school.
+Work provides income, while school is an expense many families can't afford.
+By providing for school expenses such as books, tuition, lunch, and transportation, Education Matters gives many families the incentive and means to keep their children in school.
+Additionally, this program gives children and their families hope of a much better future - one where they can learn a trade or skill, go to college, or get a job that can sustain them and their family.
+This hope encourages them to pursue their dreams.
 When children and families have hope, they are much less likely to end up being victims of human trafficking.
-They sense that their life has meaning and direction and they will fight much harder to see things through to a brighter end!
+They sense that their life has meaning and direction and they will fight much harder to see a bright future and experience success.

 Project Director: Tim Dunham - firstname.lastname@example.org

 It is our aim to assist women and their children who are lacking any social, financial, or emotional support.
 We will work with them to help them gain the independence needed to be able to care for themselves and their child by teaching them new job skills, financial management, parenting skills, and general life skills.
 For those already on the path to independent living, there is a great need for safe, healthy, and affordable care for their children while they are at work.
 Two main needs have been identified in this area.
 The first is a residential program for women and their children that want to learn to live in community, parenting, financial management, job skills training, and a degree of re-parenting of the women themselves.
 The second need is care for the children of those who are already employed.
 Many daycare centers exist to cater to the middle to upper class of Thai society.
 The more affordable daycare centers are more often than not overcrowded with a low caregiver to child ratio.